robiiris13/fantasanremo/README.md

 # fantasanremo
-Select the best team for fantasanremo
+Use knapsack problem mip formulation, to identify the best team of fantasanremo.